wenceorg/phys52015/site/content/_index.md

 The course will run over four weeks starting on 9th November 2021.
-Each week there will be two sessions, scheduled at 4pm UK time on Tuesdays and Thursdays in TLC025.
+Each week there will be two sessions, scheduled at 4pm UK time on Tuesdays and Fridays in TLC025.
 {{< hint info >}}
 You can attend remotely over [zoom](https://durhamuniversity.zoom.us/j/97932635844?pwd=aG9JNThyYTVBSkJKMlVRVUxKNzM2QT09),